 Ensuring your personal data is accurate

 We will keep the personal data we store about you accurate and up to date.
-We will take every reasonable step to erase or rectify inaccurate data immediately.
+We will take every reasonable step to erase or rectify inaccurate data without delay.
 Please tell us if your personal details change or if you become aware of any inaccuracies in the personal data we hold about you.
-We will also contact you if we become aware of any event that is likely to result in a change to your personal data.
+We will contact you periodically to check your details are still up to date.
+We will also contact you if we become aware of any event which is likely to result in a change to your personal data.

 Why do we collect it?

 The law requires us to collect and process employees’ personal data.
 The purpose of processing your personal data is to enable us to run the Trust, which includes: